giranm/pd-live-react/README.md

 # PagerDuty Live

-This repository hosts the source code for PagerDuty Live, a single page application which enables organisations to manage their PagerDuty incidents in real-time through a unified console view.
+This repository hosts the source code for PagerDuty Live, an open-source, single page application which enables organisations to manage their PagerDuty incidents in real-time through a unified console view.

 > Application URL: https://giranm.github.io/pd-live-react/

+## :warning: Disclaimer

+**This project is not officially supported by PagerDuty and therefore no issues can reported to or resolved by PagerDuty Support.
+This is an open-source project designed to be used in a safe/test environment before users can leverage on their primary domains.**

-Further details on roadmap functionality, bugs, etc can be viewed on the [wiki](https://github.com/giranm/pd-live-react/wiki).
+- Further details on roadmap functionality, bugs, etc can be viewed on the [wiki](https://github.com/giranm/pd-live-react/wiki).
-For any issues, please raise a [GitHub issue](https://github.com/giranm/pd-live-react/issues/new) which can be tracked accordingly.
+- For any issues, please raise a [GitHub issue](https://github.com/giranm/pd-live-react/issues/new) which can be tracked accordingly.

+## Screenshot

 <kbd>
 <img width="1625" alt="Screenshot 2021-11-05 at 18 35 16" src="https://user-images.githubusercontent.com/20474443/140561598-d771ea60-157c-4fc6-aaa7-af31765f955f.png">